PhaserEditor2D/PhaserEditor2D-v3-docs/animations-editor/index.rst

         ]
     );

 in the practice, you create all the animations once in the game, probably in the preloader scene.
-Then, you can play an animation on a sprite object passing the animation key to the `play(..) <https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.Sprite.html#play__anchor>`_ method:
+Then, you can play an animation on a sprite object passing the animation key to the `play() <https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.Sprite.html#play__anchor>`_ method:

 .. code::